ZapSoftwareGroup/Ant/README.md

 - [x] Allow anonymous buffers

-- [x] Allow longer lines
+- [ ] Allow longer lines

 - [x] Use tabs instead of spaces

-- [ ] Pressing return mid-line should move rest of text to next line
+- [x] Pressing return mid-line should move rest of text to next line

 - [x] Allow lines >1000

 - [x] Require sudo to open or create a protected file

+- [x] Display messages on save and such

+- [ ] Allow multiple buffers

 - [ ] Allow syntax highlighting